 Arrangements were in place to safeguard children and vulnerable adults from abuse that reflected relevant legislation and local requirements and policies were accessible to all staff.
-The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
+The policies outlined who to contact for further guidance if staff had concerns about a patient's welfare.
+We saw that not all staff were able to locate this policy as it had recently been updated but they were aware of the process.
 There was a lead member of staff for safeguarding.
-The GPs attended safeguarding meetings when possible and always provided reports where necessary for other agencies.
+However we saw that the nominated lead only worked two days a week and there was not another named lead to support this member of staff.
+The GPs attended safeguarding meetings when possible and always provided reports

+- where necessary for other agencies.
 Staff demonstrated they understood their responsibilities and all had received training relevant to their role.
-GPs were trained to Safeguarding level 3.

-- A notice in the waiting room advised patients that chaperones were available if required.
+GPs were trained to Safeguarding level 3. - A notice in the waiting room advised patients that chaperones were available if required.
 All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service check (DBS check).
-(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained appropriate standards of cleanliness and hygiene.
+(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).
+We saw that all staff were being DBS checked to allow them in the future to undertake chaperone duties following training.
+Some administration staff told us that in the past they had undertaken these duties without formal training. - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
-The nurse practitioner was the infection control clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
+The practice nurse was the infection control clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
 There was an infection control protocol in place and staff had received up to date training.
 Annual infection control audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency drugs and vaccinations, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing and security).
 The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
 Prescription pads were securely stored and there were systems in place to monitor their use.
 One of the nurses had qualified as an Independent Prescriber and could therefore prescribe medicines for specific clinical conditions.
-They received mentorship and support from the medical staff for this extended role. - We reviewed four personnel files and found appropriate recruitment checks had been undertaken prior to employment.
-For example, proof of identification, references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service. - There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.
+However we saw that mentorship and support from the medical staff for this extended role was provided from another service where the member of staff worked.
+It was unclear if there was communication with this service and the member of staff to ensure the mentorship was adequate for the needs of the member of staff or the practice.
+Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation.
+The practice had a system for production of